How We Can Reinvent Our Social Contract

 Taking on many of the most difficult political questions we face, this book is a vital rethinking of what democracy is, and how we can reinvent our social contract.

-For German readers, the book will be released by Suhrkamp Verlag on May 10th as Freiheit, Gleichheit, Ungewissheit: Wie schafft man Demokratie?
-Both the German and English editions are available for pre-order now.
+For German readers, the book was released by Suhrkamp Verlag as Freiheit, Gleichheit, Ungewissheit: Wie schafft man Demokratie?
+Both the German and English editions will be available for purchase, and Prof. Müller will be available to sign books after the talk.